 Tilseth says she’ll continue to try to get dogs banned from future Wisconsin wolf hunts.
 Republican lawmakers have refused to allow a hearing on a recently introduced bill ordering such a ban.
 WPR 2013 reposted on Exposing the Big Game.

-WODCW is a Film Company producing film projects that inspire change through environmental education and legislation.
+WODCWF is a Film Company producing film projects that inspire change through environmental education and legislation.
 Gray wolves are recovering on a worldwide landscape, our films, involve a global audience.
-We connect and engage viewers with filmmakers dedicated to documenting the precarious relationships between advocates and Gray wolves.
+We connect and engage viewers with filmmakers dedicated to documenting the conscious relationships between advocates and Gray wolves.

 We view the need for people to meaningfully engage with its wild wolves that are now struggling for survival worldwide.

 To support this effort, we maintain a network of subject matter experts in film producers, scientists, academics, as well as other advocates who share a common interest to advocate, produce and share educational stories of people and Gray wolves.

 Gray Wolves in Wisconsin continually face threats of delisting and as a result; trophy hunts that are legislatively mandated in 2011 Wisconsin Act 169.
 It’s a constant battle to educate and advocate for Wisconsin’s imperiled Gray wolf.
 The Gray wolf is part of Wisconsin’s wild legacy.